 The program meets the requirements of this Key Element.
-The program provided evidence of identifying and receiving feedback from Communities of Interests.
+The program provided evidence of mechanisms for receiving feedback from its communities of interest and provided evidence of two examples of this feedback resulting in curricular change.
+The Site Visit Team verified the evidence onsite.